Gaetz staying on Judiciary panel, despite investigation

-WASHINGTON (AP) — Republican Rep. Matt Gaetz, a prominent conservative and a close ally of former President Donald Trump who has been under federal investigation for a former relationship, would lose his House seat if convicted of a felony.
+WASHINGTON — Republican Rep. Matt Gaetz, a prominent, outspoken conservative and a close ally of former President Donald Trump who has been under federal investigation for a former relationship, would lose his House seat if convicted of a felony.
 But there are no rules addressing lawmakers under investigation.

 House Minority Leader Kevin McCarthy said Wednesday that Gaetz would be removed from his committees if the charges were proven, but sidestepped the issue of what to do while the case is ongoing.
 Democrats called for him to step aside from the House Judiciary Committee, which oversees the Justice Department.

-“Those are serious implications,” McCarthy, R-Calif., said on Fox News.
-“It if comes out to be true, yes, we would remove him if that was the case.
+“Those are serious implications,” McCarthy, R-California, said on Fox News.
+“If it comes out to be true, yes, we would remove him if that was the case.
 But right now Matt Gaetz says it is not true, and we don’t have any information.
 So let’s get all the information.”

-Gaetz, who represents parts of western Florida, has known for months that he was under federal investigation over accusations that he had a sexual relationship with a 17-year-old girl and paid her to travel with him, a person familiar with the matter told The Associated Press.
+Gaetz, who represents parts of western Florida, has known for months that he was under federal investigation over accusations that he had a sexual relationship with a 17-year-old girl and paid her to travel with him, two people familiar with the matter told The Associated Press.

-He's remained on both the House Armed Services Committee and on the Judiciary Committee, which has congressional oversight of the Justice Department.
+During that time, he has remained on both the House Armed Services Committee and on the Judiciary Committee, which has congressional oversight of the Justice Department.
+He has been one of Trump’s most vocal defenders on the Judiciary panel, fiercely defending the former president through two impeachments and other investigations.

-Gaetz is under investigation to determine if he violated federal sex trafficking laws, said the person who was not authorized to speak publicly and spoke to The AP on condition of anonymity.
+Gaetz is under investigation to determine if he violated federal sex trafficking laws, said the people who were not authorized to speak publicly and spoke to The AP on condition of anonymity.

-The Justice Department has also been looking into whether Gaetz, 38, may have also been involved in relationships with other underage girls, the person said.
+The Justice Department has also been looking into whether Gaetz, 38, may have also been involved in relationships with other underage girls, the people said.

+The case, which reached the highest levels of the Justice Department, has been going on for nearly a year and former Attorney General William Barr was briefed on the matter several times, the people said.
+Investigators have also interviewed several witnesses in the case and have been scrutinizing documents, including travel and financial records, the people said.

+In at least one instance, a high-profile Washington defense attorney and his law firm declined the opportunity to represent Gaetz after the congressman reached out, seeking to hire him for his case.

 Some Democrats have called for his committee positions to be revoked.

-Gaetz did get backing from Rep. Marjorie Taylor Greene, R-Ga., the hard-right freshman who’s had more than her share of run-ins since arriving in Congress this year.
+Gaetz did get backing from Rep. Marjorie Taylor Greene, R-Georgia, the hard-right freshman who’s had her share of run-ins since arriving in Congress this year.

 “Remember all the conspiracy theories and lies like Trump/Russia collusion and propaganda that the media has spread around.
 Take it from me rumors and headlines don’t equal truth.
 I stand with @mattgaetz,” she tweeted.